Melian (Middle-earth): Shielding her realm, like Galadriel

 Several commentators have discussed the relationship between Melian and Galadriel at length.
 The scholar of English literature Marjorie Burns describes Melian as "the most traditional enchantress in Tolkien's literature", comparing her Celtic nature to that of Galadriel.
 Burns observed that unlike Galadriel, Melian is overtly sexual, with her clothes "'filmy' and "most lovely", and her singing and dancing is like 'strong wine'" to Thingol, who is bewitched by her.
 Commentators agreed that Galadriel's protective shield around her realm generated through the power of the Ring of Nenya is directly inspired by the Girdle of Melian; Evans in particular considered it a "lovely but pale reflection".
 Jeff LaSala and Megan N. Fontenot from Tor.com agree that Melian's close relationship with Galadriel as depicted in The Silmarillion provided much context for how Galadriel is characterized and presented in The Lord of the Rings.
 The depiction of Melian distributing lembas bread is noted as a particularly significant act within the legendarium; Fontenot suggested that Galadriel "consciously mirrored it" when she gives lembas to the Fellowship in The Fellowship of the Ring; The Catholic World Report compared it to the Eucharist.

-Melian is a Homeric female archetype.
-She opposes Ungoliant, the monstrous spider of darkness in The Silmarillion, just as Galadriel opposes Ungoliant's spawn Shelob in The Lord of the Rings.
+Melian is somewhat Homeric in opposing Ungoliant, the monstrous spider of darkness in The Silmarillion, just as Galadriel opposes Ungoliant's spawn Shelob in The Lord of the Rings.
 Mac Fenwick noted that while Melian is no longer present in Middle-earth by the Third Age, Galadriel continues her legacy, just as Sauron and Shelob continue the thematic positions of their predecessors Morgoth and Ungoliant.